dotnet/arcade/Documentation/Projects/NativeDependencies/Design.md

 "Shims" are used to execute the native toolset.
 Since there is no enforced structure on the file layout for a native asset, shims bridge the gap so that we have a single well-known entry point that can be used for our native toolset.
 Having shims allows us to put all of them in a single folder (in a given repo) so that we can use them to access the tools rather than managing path access to every known toolset.

-It is possible that a native toolset will provide more than one shim.
+It is possible that a native toolset will require more than one shim.

 ## Example - Azure blob storage container